simpleiot/simpleiot/docs/adr/7-jetstream-store.md

 - history is not synchronized
   - if a devices or server is offline, only the latest state is transferred when connected
+- we want history at edge as well as cloud
+  - this allows us to use history at the edge to run more advanced algorithms like AI

 - we have to re-compute hashes all the way to the root node anytime something changes
   - this may not scale to larger systems